 Terminations or denial of employment offers resulting from alteration of specimens:

-This data, along with other pertinent information, shall be compiled for inclusion in the Company’s annual report to the CAA LIC.
+This data, along with other pertinent information, shall be compiled for inclusion in the Company’s annual report to the CAA Licensing Department.
 This data shall also be provided to the Aeromedical section semi-annually to assist in overall program evaluation and to determine whether changes to the Mandatory Guidelines may be required.

 The CAA decision whether to change the minimum annual random drug and/or Alcohol testing rate will be based on the reported random test positive rate for the ENTIRE aviation industry.